indieopensource/paid-license/terms.md

 ## <a id="Software"></a>Software

+### <a id="Which_Software"></a>Which Software

-1.  **Software** means the software identified on the _Order Form_.
+**Software** means the software identified on the _Order Form_.

+### <a id="Which_Versions"></a>Which Versions

-2.  **Covered Versions** depend on the _Order Form_:
+**Covered Versions** depend on the _Order Form_:

 1. If the _Order Form_ specifies a particular version, _Covered Versions_ include only that version.

 2. If the _Order Form_ specifies a version range, such as "1.y.z", then _Covered Versions_ include the latest _Generally Available_ version in that range on the date of this agreement, as well as any new versions within that range that _Developer_ makes _Generally Available_ during the term of this agreement.

 3. If the _Order Form_ does not specify a particular version or version range, then _Covered Versions_ include the latest _Generally Available_ version on the date of this agreement, as well as any new versions that _Developer_ makes _Generally Available_ during the term of this agreement.

 4. A version of the _Software_ is **Generally Available** if _Developer_ offers to the public for use in production systems.
 Versions that _Developer_ designates with labels like "Alpha", "Beta", "Preview", "Testing", and "Preview" are not _Generally Available_.

 ## <a id="Vendor's_Obligations"></a>Vendor's Obligations